PSLmodels/Tax-Calculator/taxcalc/validation/taxsim27/README.md

 ------------------

 1. Use `taxsim_input.py` to create the `.in` files necessary to input into TAXSIM.
 2. Head to the [TAXSIM website](http://users.nber.org/~taxsim/taxsim27/) and under _Upload a file_, place each of the `.in` files in and save the outputs as `LYY.in.out-taxsim`.
-When you run the TAXSIM simulation, make sure to switch _Show detailed intermediate calculations_ to the **on** setting.
+When you run the TAXSIM simulation, make sure to switch _Show detailed intermediate calculations_ to _on_.
 3. Open each of these `.in.out-taxsim` filed and remove the first few lines containing the variable names.
 4. Compress these files in a `.zip` format (make sure to compress the files themselves and **do not** place the files in a folder and compress the folder).
 5. Go to the `validation` directory above the directory this `README` is housed in and run the shell script `tests.sh`.